 Recent work in possible world semantics has identified facts with sets of possible worlds.
 The fact that the cat is on the mat contains the possible world in which the cat is on the mat and Adolf Hitler converted to Judaism while Chancellor of Germany.
 The motive for this identification is that, if sets of possible worlds are metaphysically legitimate and precisely describable, then so are facts.

-To capture what he considered to be the essence of the Correspondence Theory, Alfred Tarski created his Semantic Theory of Truth.
-In Tarski’s theory, however, talk of correspondence and of facts is eliminated.
-(Although in early versions of his theory, Tarski did use the term “correspondence” in trying to explain his theory, he later regretted having done so, and dropped the term altogether since it plays no role within his theory.)
+To more rigorously describe what is involved in understanding truth and defining it, Alfred Tarski created his Semantic Theory of Truth.
+In Tarski's theory, however, talk of correspondence and of facts is eliminated.
+(Although in early versions of his theory, Tarski did use the term "correspondence" in trying to explain his theory, he later regretted having done so, and dropped the term altogether since it plays no role within his theory.)
 The Semantic Theory is the successor to the Correspondence Theory.
-It seeks to preserve the core concept of that earlier theory but without the problematic conceptual baggage.

 For an illustration of the theory, consider the German sentence "Schnee ist weiss" which means that snow is white.
 Tarski asks for the truth-conditions of the proposition expressed by that sentence: "Under what conditions is that proposition true?"
 Put another way: "How shall we complete the following in English: 'The proposition expressed by the German sentence "Schnee ist weiss" is true ...'?"
 His answer: